bgplab/bgplab/policy/2-stop-transit/index.md

 | **AS65101** ||
 | x2 | 10.0.0.11 | 192.168.101.0/24 |

-Your router has these EBGP neighbors. _netlab_ configures them automatically; if you're using some other lab infrastructure, you'll have to configure EBGP neighbors and advertised prefixes manually.
+Your router has these EBGP neighbors. _netlab_ configures them automatically; if you're using some other lab infrastructure, you'll have to manually configure EBGP neighbors and advertised prefixes.
 You can also use the configuration you made in the [previous exercise](1-weights.md).

 | Neighbor | Neighbor IPv4 | Neighbor AS |
 |----------|--------------:|------------:|